Doctors Note Logo

 Is it a Painful Boil?
 Why Your Skin is Swelling & Medically Approved Next Steps

-A painful, red, warm lump that enlarges and forms a white or yellow center is often a boil, a bacterial infection of a hair follicle.
-The swelling happens as your immune system fights bacteria and pus builds, so start with warm compresses several times daily, keep it clean and covered if draining, and never squeeze.
+A painful, red, warm lump that grows and develops a white or yellow center is most often a boil (furuncle) — a bacterial infection of a hair follicle.
+The swelling occurs as your immune system fights the bacteria and pus accumulates inside the follicle.

 answer background